farrelleoin93/milestone-3-seed-shelf/README.md

 - registration, log in and log out pages.
 - links to social network platforms.

-Features that will be added in the future are:
+**Features that will be added in the future are:**
-- an option to add videos of seeds growing.
+- an option to add videos of how to grow seeds.
 - a comment section so people can provide some extra tips on how to grow seeds.

 ## <a name="technologies">Technologies</a>